-While most everyone believes God exists… most sense separation from God.
+While most everyone believes God exists… most people sense separation from God.
 We know God must be holy and good, and we see ourselves as unholy and not good.
 The conclusion is that God is angry with us and we cannot know Him.

 But there is Good News!
 The Bible tells us that God loves us the way we are.
-His love will save us from our sin and make us what we should be as God’s children.
+His love will save us from our sin and make us into what we should be as God’s children.

 John 3:16 tells us, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have everlasting life.”

 We hear Jesus say, “God so loved the world” and we know God’s love has no limitations.
 He loves you “so” much more than you can imagine.
 He loves everyone – not just some ones.

 His plan also includes having abundant life (John 10:10) beginning here and now (not just after we die).
 Even after death takes us we spend eternity with God in heaven (John 14:3).